 IAEA TM on Fission Product Yields: status and perspectives

 The yields of fission products produced after the fission process and subsequent decay of fission fragments are important data for calculating the total yields and other aggregate properties of delayed neutrons such as decay rates, decay constants and delayed neutron spectra, using the summation method.

 A meeting was held at the IAEA, Vienna, from 23 to 26 May 2016, to assess the current status of fission product yields in terms of a) measurements, b) modelling and evaluation, and c) evaluation of covariances.
-The presentations, participants list and summary report are available at the meeting web page.
+The presentations, participants list and summary report are available here.